pycom/pycom-documentation/content/gettingstarted/registration/sigfox.md

     - gettingstarted/registration/sigfox.md
     - chapter/gettingstarted/registration/sigfox
 ---

 Before you start, update your device to the latest firmware.
 Select _stable_ firmware in Firmware updater.
 After firmware update is done, _Sigfox ID_ and _Sigfox PAC_ were assigned to your device.

 Copy _Sigfox ID_ and _Sigfox PAC_ from the last screen of firmware updater.

 ![](/gitbook/assets/fwupdater.png)

+{{% hint style="danger" %}}
-_Sigfox ID_ and _Sigfox Pac_ is assigned to your device just once during the first update process. _Sigfox ID_ and _Sigfox Pac_ will not change after successive firmware updates.
+_Sigfox ID_ and _Sigfox Pac_ are assigned to your device just once during the first firmware update process.
+They will not change after successive firmware updates.
+Sigfox Pac is one-time activation code, which will be invalidated after device's registration on Sigfox Backend.
+Keep in mind that firmware updater will always display the same (even invalid) Sigfox Pac.
+In case of successive registration to a new account (or device type) on Sigfox Backend, you need to get Sigfox Pac from device page on Sigfox Backend.
+See [Sigfox documentation](https://support.sigfox.com/docs/device-idpac-couple) for more info.
+{{< /hint >}}

 After first firmware update you can also get your _Sigfox ID_ and _Sigfox PAC_ through a couple of commands via the REPL.

 ```python

 from network import Sigfox
 import binascii